AllTheBacteria/AllTheBacteria/docs/contributing.rst

 For a concrete example see the
 `checkm2 analysis <https://github.com/AllTheBacteria/AllTheBacteria/tree/main/reproducibility/All-samples/checkm2>`_,
 which was run on the EBI cluster using SLURM.
+Alternateively, if you have bandwidth, please ask the community (via email or the MicroBio Slack channel) whether anyone is willing to help you make it reproducible.

 SOP for contributing